Enron scandal: LJM and Raptors

 In 1999, Fastow formulated two limited partnerships: LJM Cayman.
 L.P.
 (LJM1) and LJM2 Co-Investment L.P.
-(LJM2), for the purpose of buying Enron's poorly performing stocks and stakes to improve its financial statements.
+(LJM2), to buy Enron's poorly performing stocks and stakes to improve its financial statements.
 LJM 1 and 2 were created solely to serve as the outside equity investor needed for the special purpose entities that were being used by Enron.
 Fastow had to go before the board of directors to receive an exemption from Enron's code of ethics (as he had the title of CFO) in order to manage the companies.
 The two partnerships were funded with around $390 million provided by Wachovia, J.P.
 Morgan Chase, Credit Suisse First Boston, Citigroup, and other investors.
 Merrill Lynch, which marketed the equity, also contributed $22 million to fund the entities.

-Enron transferred to "Raptor I-IV", four LJM-related special purpose entities named after the velociraptors in Jurassic Park, more than "$1.2 billion in assets, including millions of shares of Enron common stock and long term rights to purchase millions more shares, plus $150 million of Enron notes payable" as disclosed in the company's financial statement footnotes.
+Enron transferred to "Raptor I-IV", four LJM-related special purpose entities named after the velociraptors in Jurassic Park, more than "$1.2 billion in assets, including millions of shares of Enron common stock and long-term rights to purchase millions more shares, plus $150 million of Enron notes payable" as disclosed in the company's financial statement footnotes.
 The special purpose entities had been used to pay for all of this using the entities' debt instruments.
 The footnotes also declared that the instruments' face amount totaled $1.5 billion, and the entities notional amount of $2.1 billion had been used to enter into derivative contracts with Enron.

 Enron capitalized the Raptors, and, in a manner similar to the accounting employed when a company issues stock at a public offering, then booked the notes payable issued as assets on its balance sheet while increasing the shareholders' equity for the same amount.
 This treatment later became an issue for Enron and its auditor Arthur Andersen, as removing it from the balance sheet resulted in a $1.2 billion decrease in net shareholders' equity.

-Eventually the derivative contracts worth $2.1 billion lost significant value.
+Eventually, the derivative contracts worth $2.1 billion lost significant value.
 Swaps were established at the time the stock price achieved its maximum.
 During the ensuing year, the value of the portfolio under the swaps fell by $1.1 billion as the stock prices decreased (the loss of value meant that the special purpose entities technically now owed Enron $1.1 billion by the contracts).
 Enron, using its mark-to-market accounting method, claimed a $500 million gain on the swap contracts in its 2000 annual report.
 The gain was responsible for offsetting its stock portfolio losses and was attributed to nearly a third of Enron's earnings for 2000 (before it was properly restated in 2001).